 All students are expected to dress in a manner that contributes to a safe and orderly learning environment.
 Personal appearance of students is expected to be neat, clean, modest, and appropriate to the school environment.
-Students who fail to comply with the following guidelines will be asked to change into appropriate clothing before being allowed to continue attending classes.
+Students who fail to comply with the following guidelines will be in violation of the dress code.
+For the first violation, students will be given an opportunity to change their clothing and a call home will be made.
+Subsequent violations will result in the student being assigned ISR.

-- Foot apparel must be worn at all times.
-For health and safety reasons cleats and spikes are not permitted.
-For physical education classes appropriate footwear is required. - All shirts and/or blouses must cover the shoulders and midriff. - Shorts and skirts may be no shorter than arm's length above the knee. - Clothing must be in good repair without holes, rips or tears. - Any garments with holes are not acceptable. - Miniskirts, pajama/leisure attire, sweats, running pants, wind pants, warm-up pants, athletic shorts, cut-off pants or skirts, and slippers, are not allowed.
-Sagging pants or shorts are unacceptable. - Flip-flops and shorts of appropriate length may be worn prior to Thanksgiving and after Spring Break. - If leggings are worn to school, shorts or skirts of appropriate length must be worn over top of the leggings. - All hats and hoods shall be removed upon entering the building. - Sunglasses are to be worn outside only. - All clothing/jewelry shall avoid drug, alcohol, tobacco, sex, obscene, or cult/gang related print/slogans/designs. - All class, sport, or spirit wear designed by the student body must be approved by the principal, athletic director, or class advisor. - Jackets and coats are to remain in your locker during the school day unless authorized to be worn by school personnel. - Wallet chains, apparel with spikes or studs or any accessories with sharp objects are not school appropriate. - Anything worn that could be distracting to the learning environment is not school appropriate. - Hair that is dyed or highlighted must be of natural color.
+- All private parts and undergarments must be covered by a non-transparent clothing. - Foot apparel must be worn at all times.
+For health and safety reasons, slippers, cleats, spikes and "Heely's" (shoes with wheels in the sole) are not permitted in the building.
+For physical education classes athletic footwear is required. - All shirts and tops must cover the shoulders and cover the midriff. - Shorts and skirts must be mid thigh length.
+Short shorts, miniskirts and sagging pants or shorts are not allowed. - If pants or shorts have holes, the holes must be located below mid thigh. - Pajama attire is not allowed. - All hats, hoods and sunglasses shall be removed upon entering the building. - All clothing/jewelry shall avoid drug, alcohol, tobacco, sex, obscene, "dangerous items", or cult/gang related print/slogans/designs. - All class, sport, or spirit wear designed by the student body must be approved by the principal, athletic director, or class advisor. - Jackets, coats and backpacks are to remain in your locker during the school day unless authorized to be worn by school personnel.

+- Wallet chains, apparel with spikes or studs or any accessories with sharp objects are not school appropriate. - School personnel reserve the right to require students to change for other reasons not listed here.